Start Running

 Length: 16 weeks, 5 days on and 2 days of rest or cross trainSample Workout:6 miles incorporating as many hills as you can.

 Recommended Experience: For the consistent runner looking to complete 26.2 miles at 8:00 pace.
-The plan starts with a 10-mile long run and peaks at 44-50 miles with a 22-mile long run.
+The plan starts with a 10-This plan is for a new runner who is just getting back into exercise and peaks at 44-50 miles with a 22-This plan is for a new runner who is just getting back into exercise.

 DOWNLOAD HERE